 So which digital radio should I get?

 Digital radios come in all shapes and sizes, just like analog models.
 You can still get portable and desktop models, and some hifi systems have them built in as well.
 Portable and desktop models can look like old-style traditional radios and the retro 1950s look seems to be in vogue.
 Contemporary styles are also available though if you're feeling less nostalgic.

-You can also buy digital radio tuners for your home theatre system.
-These have the potential for the best sound quality, however they're less portable, of course, unless you want to take your living room with you.
+You can also buy digital radio tuners for your home HiFi setup.
+However they're less portable, of course, unless you want to take your living room with you.

 Some manufacturers are including them as standard in particular car models.
 If you want to add one to your existing vehicle, you can get one fitted by a specialist and this will usually require installation of a special aerial.

 What else is there to know?